 A slice of magic just two hours south of Auckland, Karangahake Gorge is filled with cliff faces with sheer drops, native bush, gushing waterfalls and a river.
-Cross the swing bridge and go for a walk (there’s long and short options), learn about some goldmining history, discover stunning waterfalls before heading to The Talisman Café for a bite to eat.
+Cross the swing bridge and go for a walk (there are long and short options), learn about some gold mining history, discover stunning waterfalls before heading to The Talisman Café for a bite to eat.

 Technically still in Auckland (it’s the most eastern town), Maraetai has a stunning beach to soak in the rays and have a splash in the water.
-Across the road there’s a couple of cafes to choose from to fill your belly, or if you prefer the more Kiwi way, get your fish and chips wrapped in newspaper and eat on the beach.
+Across the road, there’s a couple of cafes to choose from to fill your belly, or if you prefer the more Kiwi way, get your fish and chips wrapped in newspaper and eat on the beach.
 Since you’re already so far out east, be sure to hit up the Clevedon Village Farmers Market where you can get amongst the tastiest German pretzels and stock up on the freshest produce.

 Brave the wild winds and oceans and head west to Muriwai for a fun day out.
 The sweeping black sand beach has a little estuary to dip your toes in if the ocean is too wild and caves to explore.
 The Gannet Colony walk is nature at its finest—whether it’s gannet season or not.

 If you don’t feel like driving, take the one-and-a-half Riverhead Ferry from downtown, under the Harbour Bridge and all the way to Riverhead and go the the Riverhead Tavern for a bite to eat and a beer to drink.
 Established in 1857 and still going strong, this tavern is considered an institution and it’s a must for all Aucklanders.
-Grab their Famous Riv’s Ribs and return to the city feeling like you’ve been on a week’s holiday.
+Grab their Famous Riv’s Ribs and return to the city feeling satiated and like you’ve been on a week’s holiday.